mckelvey/instagram-node-lib/README.md

 #### Recent

 Get an array of media that have been tagged with the tag recently.
+You can use the optional parameter `max_id` which will limit the resulting media to earlier media ids, but not in predictable ways.
+For example, I used a max_id of 100000 and still received media

     Instagram.tags.recent({ name: 'blue' });
       ->  [ { media object },